 Overall aims and purpose

-Topics covered in this module include: • Defining Counselling and Psychotherapy • Therapist and Client Roles • Therapy in the Modern World • Boundaries and Ethics • Appreciating Diversity • Risks and Safeguarding • Therapeutic Process • Outcome Evaluations • Case Formulation • Language in Therapy • Older Adults • Intellectual and Developmental Disabilities (please note that these topics are subject to change dependent on staff availability and the assessed needs of the students)
+Topics covered in this module include: • Defining Counselling and Psychotherapy • Counsellor and Client Roles • Counselling in the Modern World • Boundaries and Ethics • Appreciating Diversity • Risks and Safeguarding • Therapeutic Process • Outcome Evaluations • Case Formulation • Language in Therapy • Older Adults • Intellectual and Developmental Disabilities Please note that these topics are subject to change dependent on staff availability and the assessed needs of the students

 • Some insights into the process and context of therapeutic work • Strong knowledge of the therapeutic process and context • Clear understanding and mostly free of factual errors • Some analysis showing critical evaluation and links between ideas • Some originality in approach, interpretation, and/or voice • Some independent research • Coherent arguments with evidence for most claims • Focused and well structured • Good presentation with accurate and appropriate expression • Mostly correct format in appropriate referencing style